 How to Home Brew Guinness

-The actual brewing process is very much the same as the process for making beer, so be prepared to spend a little more time on this than you would on a cider or a wine.
+The brewing process is very much the same as the process for making beer, so be prepared to spend a little more time on this than you would on brewing a cider or a wine.
 Also with Home Brew Guinness you’re going to need a few extra brewing ingredients.
-All in all the ingredients can be bought for around £4 and will make about 8 pints. £0.50 for a pint of Guinness isn’t bad!
+The good thing is that all in all the ingredients can be bought for around £4 and will make about 8 pints. £0.50 for a pint of Guinness isn’t bad at all!

 Ingredients needed for your Home Brew Guinness: